Inductive charging: Transportation

 Electric vehicle wireless power transfer or wireless charging is generally divided into three categories: stationary charging when the vehicle is parked for an extended period of time; dynamic charging when the vehicle is driven on roads or highways; and quasi-dynamic or semi-dynamic charging, when the vehicle moves at low speeds between stops, for example when a taxi slowly drives at a taxi rank.

 Inductive charging is not considered a mature dynamic charging technology as it delivers the least power of the three electric road technologies, its receivers lose 20%-25% of the supplied power when installed on trucks, and its health effects have yet to be documented, according to a French government working group on electric roads.
+Similarly, research in Germany by BASt in 2025 estimated 76%–81% overall efficiency for heavy goods transport.
+Trials in Norway in 2025 found that coil misalignment of more than 3 cm can severely lower power transfer.
 SAE International notes that wireless charging systems do not have well-established foreign object detection technologies, and proposes establishing safety tests for these technologies.
 Foreign objects pose a fire or burn risk if metals or organisms are between the ground pad and the receiver when the system is active.

-Dynamic charging

-Wireless charging of an electric vehicle while driving is known as "dynamic wireless charging" or "dynamic wireless power transfer", DWPT.
-The first working full-scale DWPT prototype is generally regarded to have been developed at the University of California, Berkeley in the 1980s and 1990s.
-The first commercialized DWPT system, Online Electric Vehicle (OLEV), was developed as early as 2009 by researchers at the Korea Advanced Institute of Science and Technology (KAIST).
-Vehicles using the system draw power from a power source underneath the road surface, which is an array of inductive rails or coils.
-Commercialization efforts of the technology have not been successful because of high costs, and its main technical challenge is low efficiency.
+Early developments